wtesler/cranny/README.md

 ### Naming Convention
-The `getEndpoints` call looks for files which have a special suffix.
+The `discoverEndpoints` call looks for files which have a special suffix `.rest.js`.
 That suffix is as follows:

-`.get.js`: Indicates the function wants to be a GET endpoint.

-`.post.js`: Indicates the function wants to be a POST endpoint.

-You may also pass in your own suffixes to the call.
+You may also pass in your own suffixes to the call to get different endpoints.

 Every file which you want to represent as an endpoint should have a unique name.